iossifovlab/snakeobjects/documentation/introduction.rst

 *reference genome* object type may have a ``T("chr.fa")``, ``T("chr.fa.fai")``, ``T("bwa.index")`` targets.

-Each ``snakeobjects`` project is associated with one *object graph* a structure representing a directed acyclic graph of set of *objects*  (the :py:class:`.ObjectGraph` is the ``snakeobjects`` implementation of the *object graph* and the objects in the object graph are implemented by the :py:class:`.OGO` class).
+Each ``snakeobjects`` project is associated with one :term:`object graph` a structure representing a directed acyclic graph of *objects*  (the :py:class:`.ObjectGraph` is the ``snakeobjects`` implementation of the *object graph* and the objects in the object graph are implemented by the :py:class:`.OGO` class).
-Each of the object is from one of *workflow* object types and is assigned an *object id* that must be unique string among all objects for the same object type (i.e. there can be only one object of type *individual* with object id *john*).
+Each of the objects is from one of the :term:`pipeline`'s object types and is assigned with an *object id* that must be unique string among all objects for the same object type (i.e. there can be only one object of type *individual* with object id *john*).

 Each object is also associated with list of dependency objects.
 The dependency objects are objects whose targets will be used in the creation of the targets of the current object.
 A target, ``T(t)`` of an object is created by the rule from the snake file of the object's object type that has the target in its output clause (i.e. ``ouput: T(t)``).
-The input clause of the rule may contain other targets from the same object type (:py:func:`.T`), targets in a dependency object (:py:func:`.DT`), or files in the projects input.
+The input clause of the rule may contain other targets from the same object type (:py:func:`.T`), targets in a dependency object (:py:func:`.DT`), or other files.

-In addition, each object is associated with project parameters, a dictionary of parameter name to parameter value strings that provide important information for the creating of the objects targets.
+In addition, each object is associated with project parameters, a dictionary of parameter name to parameter value strings that provide important information for the creation of the objects targets.

+TODO: Describe the symbolic link parameters! def run(project,OG):
+OG.add(t,i,{"symlink.name":"value"},dep)

 Object are typically created by the *pipelines*'s ``build_object_graph.py`` script with the :py:meth:`~snakeobjects.ObjectGraph.add` method of the :py:class:`.ObjectGraph`.
 The order of the dependency objects is preserved and the :py:func:`.DT` and :py:func:`.DP` functions will use the order in the